Motive Power Fundamentals-Truck and Coach-International Technical Education

 For more information, please visit Financial Services/Awards.

-Graduate OpportunitiesGraduates will be uniquely qualified to enter the workforce at an International dealership or with an International bus or truck fleet operation.
-They may also choose to pursue their apprenticeship or enter a Motive Power Technician diploma program with advanced standing.
+Graduate OpportunitiesGraduates will be uniquely qualified to continue their apprenticeship at an International dealership or with an International bus or truck fleet operation.
+As a part of this, graduates must still complete level 3 of the apprenticeship in-school training.
 Other career opportunities in this field include parts person, service manager, sales, or other motive power-related apprenticeship trades.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: http://www.workingincanada.gc.ca